 When gyms decided to include classes in the price of membership, I think it took a toll on the caliber of fitness offered.
 Having a fitness studio provide challenging workouts with exciting innovative instructors stopped being the primary focus.
-Sadly, those in charge of classes were not always certified.
 It was better to have a gimmick "signature" class, even if it meant incorporating dangerous plyometrics that may eventually cause one's joints to suffer.
 Combine a bunch of catch phrases and some celebrity trainers' fitness moves and... you're hired!
-Fat-burning Ballet, Pilates Fusion (not to be confused with Pilates Sculpt), Bosu Kickboxing, and whatever the next new thing is—Pole Dance Rebounding?
-I especially marvel at how many ways "Strength Training" has been packaged as something NEW!
-And I often shake my head at how many new pieces of equipment get stacked along the studio walls from month to month.
-And how many disappear once the "craze" has passed.
+Fat-burning Ballet, Pilates Fusion (not to be confused with Pilates Sculpt), Bosu Kickboxing and whatever the next new thing is.
+As one who incorporates weight into my classes, I especially marvel at the many ways "Strength Training" has been packaged as something "new."
+I often shake my head at the latest innovation in exercise that's stacked along the studio wall and how quickly it disappears once the "craze" has passed.

-And that quality shift trickles down to the members' being less engaged in class (except with their cell phones).
-I've found myself saying things like, "Let's not be mediocre, let's be outstanding", "Challenge yourselves, make this hour yours", and "You're here!
+That quality shift trickles down to the members' being less engaged in class and more engaged with their cell phones.
+I feel the need to remind my students: "Challenge yourselves, make this hour yours."
+"You're here.
 Don't waste it."
-Unfortunately, that's exactly what happens.
-The faces I see say— "I'm here.
+Unfortunately, that's what happens.
+It's "I'm here.
 That's enough."
-Generally, it takes a lot more to get my students motivated.
 But I refuse to accept their malaise.
 I continue to push them.
-Which pushes me too.
-It helps me remember why I got into this profession.
+Because it pushes me too.
+Together, we change the energy in the room.

 I got started teaching because I wanted to help people as I had helped myself.
 The challenge was to work out hard, not to just show up.
-Back then, being on point with the instructor was the most fun part for everyone.
-I continue to look for ways to recapture that feeling, especially as more and more of everyone's interactions exist solely on a computer.
-The gym should be a great place to interact, to spend an hour together, sharing a goal, and getting fit together, not just to mark time!
+Being on point with the instructor was part of the fun.
+I continue to look for ways to recapture that feeling.
+Because the gym is a great place to interact, share in the goal of getting fit together.
+Not just marking time.

-Finally, the tide is turning back.
-With places like Barry's Boot Camp and Soul Cycle— people are paying $35 a class.
-One hour, $35.
-What kind of energy goes into your workout when you're actually paying per class compared to this all-inclusive idea?
-How much more "on" is that instructor going to be, knowing those are the kind of people in his or her room today?
+With places like Barry's Boot Camp and Soul Cycle getting more popular I think the tide is turning.
+When you put money down to attend a class, it seems to bring more commitment.
+Being there is not covered by your annual membership etc. How much more "on" is that instructor going to be, knowing those are the kind of people in his or her room today?
 In my experience, large gym chains aren't equipped to harness this energy.
 They're not even looking for it necessarily.
-That is precisely the aspect of gym life that I crave—there is a goal in mind.
-Use your mind to help your body and everybody around you get there.